thvbh/twitapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+## Dependencies

+Run 'npm install' in both the twitapp folder and the twitapp-server folder to download all the required dependencies.

 ## Development server

 Run `ng serve` in twitapp folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Edit environment.ts or environment.prod.ts in the twitapp/environment folder to set the api server host
+Edit environment.ts or environment.prod.ts in the twitapp/environment folder to set the api server host.

 ## Build